groboclown/p4ic4idea/README.md

 The plugin is released under the [Apache 2.0 license](LICENSE).
 It includes modifications to code from:

-* [p4java](p4java/LICENSE-p4java.txt), released under a 2-clause BSD license by Perforce Software, Inc.
+* [p4java](p4java/LICENSE-p4java.txt), released under a 2-clause BSD license by Perforce Software, Inc.  This code has been modified by the project, but is still under the terms of the original license.